Skip to main content

 Laptop showing a business bank account application form with address fields highlighted

 This guide breaks down exactly which address goes where when you open a business bank account, with specific examples from platforms such as Mercury, Relay, and Bluevine.
-If you are a remote business owner or solo entrepreneur working from home, this is especially relevant because you probably do not want your home address attached to every banking record.
+If you are a remote business owner or solo entrepreneur working from home, you might want to pay extra attention because you probably do not want your home address attached to every banking record.

 Why Banks Ask for So Many Addresses

 Banks are required to verify your business identity under KYC (Know Your Customer) and BSA (Bank Secrecy Act) regulations.
-This is not optional for them.
 Federal law requires financial institutions to confirm that a business is real, that it operates where it claims to, and that the people behind it are who they say they are.

 Each address field serves a different compliance purpose.
 Your legal address confirms where the business is formally registered with the state.
 Your physical address confirms that a real place of business exists.
 Your mailing address tells the bank where to send statements, debit cards, and tax documents.
-Some banks also ask for your registered agent address when verifying your formation documents.
+Your registered agent address is not always a field you fill in directly, but banks can see it when they pull your formation records, and a mismatch between it and your business address can raise questions.

 This is why you cannot just put the same address in every field and hope for the best.
-Banks cross-reference these addresses against state records, USPS databases, and third-party verification services.
-If something does not match, it triggers manual review.
+Banks cross-reference these addresses against state records, USPS databases, and third-party verification services (Middesk is one of the larger SMB KYB providers; the specific vendor stack varies by platform).
+If something does not match, or if your address is flagged as a CMRA (Commercial Mail Receiving Agency), it can trigger manual review.

 The Four Address Types, Explained

-Registered agent address.
-This is the address of the person or service designated to receive legal documents, such as lawsuits, tax notices, and annual report reminders, on behalf of your LLC.
+Registered agent address is the address of the person or service designated to receive legal documents, such as lawsuits, tax notices, and annual report reminders, on behalf of your LLC.
 Every state requires one.
 It must be a physical street address in the state of formation, and someone must be available there during business hours.
-Banks sometimes pull this from your state filing to verify your LLC is in good standing.
+Most bank applications do not have a dedicated registered agent field, but the address still shows up on your state filing, and banks cross-check it.

-Physical address, sometimes called principal business address.
-This is where your business actually operates day to day.
+Physical address, sometimes called principal business address, is where your business actually operates day to day.
 For remote businesses, this can be tricky.
 You might work from your couch, a coffee shop, or a different city every month.
-But banks still need a fixed physical location on file.
-P.O. boxes typically do not qualify here.
+But banks still need a fixed physical location on file since P.O. boxes typically do not qualify.

-Mailing address.
-This is where the bank sends your physical mail: welcome packets, debit cards, tax forms, and account statements.
+Mailing address is where the bank sends your physical mail; welcome packets, debit cards, tax forms, and account statements.
 It can be different from your physical address.
 Most banks allow a P.O. box or virtual office address for mailing purposes, even if they require a street address for your physical address.

 Ready to get a professional business address?